dipendra-mule/conducky/website/docs/user-guide/notification-center.md

 1. **Check Regularly**: Visit the notification center at least daily
 2. **Prioritize by Urgency**: Handle urgent notifications immediately
 3. **Use Filters**: Filter by type or priority to focus on relevant notifications
-4. **Take Action**: Click through to related reports to take appropriate action
+4. **Take Action**: Click through to related incidents to take appropriate action
 5. **Clean Up**: Delete old notifications to keep your list manageable

 ### For Team Coordination

 1. **Respond Promptly**: Act on assignment notifications quickly
-2. **Communicate**: Add comments to reports to keep everyone informed
+2. **Communicate**: Add comments to incidents to keep everyone informed
-3. **Update Status**: Change report status to trigger notifications for stakeholders
+3. **Update Status**: Change incident status to trigger notifications for stakeholders
 4. **Monitor Team Activity**: Use notifications to stay aware of team actions

 ## Troubleshooting